microsoft/live-share/README.md

 ## Collaborative Coding
 _Real-time collaborative development, using your own tools_

-### Quick Start

 Team collaboration should be so quick and natural, that it becomes harder not to do it!
 For this reason, Project Cascade makes it simple to get started, so that you can seamlessly begin sharing your work and ideas.

-#### 1. Register with the Project Cascade service
+#### Register with the Project Cascade service

-While Project Cascade is in private preview, you'll need to request access to start a collaboration session.
+While Project Cascade is in private preview, you'll need to request access to **start** a collaboration session and share your content.
 We'll be working through the wait list as fast as we can, so expect to get an e-mail from us when you've been accepted!
-If you're a Visual Studio user you should use your personalization account credentials to register.

 > **Note:** _This step is only necessary in order to "share".
 Anyone can "join" a collaboration session as a participant.
 This makes it easy for folks to work together without everyone needing to explicitly register for the preview._

+If you're a Visual Studio user be sure to use your [personalization account](https://msdn.microsoft.com/en-us/library/dn457348.aspx) credentials to register to make sign in fast!

 **[Register now!](http://aka.ms/project-cascade)**

-#### 2. Download and install Project Cascade for your tool
+#### Download and install Project Cascade for your tool
 While ultimately an extension, follow these directions for installing Project Cascade during the Private Preview.

 <table style="width: 100%; border-style: none;">